wdimmy/DatalogMTL_Practical_Reasoning/README.md

 --------------------------------------------------------------------------------

 ##### 3.4 Experiment 4 (Figure 3 in Our Paper)
-This is the experiment for the scalability test for materailisation requiring large datasets.
+This is the scalability test for the materailisation and it requires large datasets.
-You need to prepare these datasets according to the instruction mentioned in the **Data Generator** part.
+You need to prepare the datasets following the instructions provided in the **Data Generation** part.

 ```shell